arcos26/wsh_marc2003/README.md

 **Properties** now splits multi-value tags so each one is clickable to create autoplaylists.
 Also, playback statistics and replaygain values are displayed.

+New **Status Bar** script displays playlist length, track count and total size.
+Colours can be customised inside the script itself.
+Volume can be changed by scrolling your mouse wheel over it and double clicking will jump to the currently playing track if it's not already selected.

 **Playcount sync** and **Thumbs** are not included.